jorgenbjerkesjo/Omnia-Foundation-Docs/fundamentals/resource-mappings.rst

 Resource Mappings
 ============================

-In an Omnia extension, every resource files needed to be mapped with a unique ID.
+In an Omnia extension, every resource files need to be mapped with a unique ID.
 The resource mappings are defined with an attribute-based pattern like other entities in Omnia like feature, jobs and SharePoint artifacts.

 .. image:: /images/extensionpackage-resourcemapping.png